MithrilJS/mithril.js/docs/mithril.md

 	If it's a VirtualElement, it will be rendered as a DOM Element.

-	If it's a Mithril [module](mithril.module.md), the module will be instantiated and managed internally by Mithril as a [component](components.md)
+	If it's a [component](mithril.component.md), the component will be instantiated and managed internally by Mithril

 	If it's a list, its contents will recursively be rendered as appropriate and appended as children of the element being created.